 Health problem following occupational exposure to mercury and other metals through dental fillings and crowns

 I was born in 1942.
-From 17 to 24 years old I worked as a dental nurse and a receptionist and was exposed to toxic mercury vapour on a daily basis.
+From 17 to 24 years old I worked as a dental nurse and a receptionist and was exposed to mercury vapour on a daily basis.
 During this time I also had dental treatment and ended up with many amalgam fillings, several root fillings, and gold restorations.

 Aged 25 I was found to have a heart murmur and was exposed to more metals through various injections and vaccinations.
-Aged 40, my family and I we were posted to Benin in West Africa, so as well as multiple vaccinations, I was given many courses of antibiotics and also daily exposed to pesticide sprays.
+Aged 40, my family and I were posted to Benin in West Africa, so as well as multiple vaccinations, I was given many courses of antibiotics and also daily exposed to pesticide sprays.
 I suffered from constant chronic fatigue and terrible headaches which continued when I returned home.
 Despite endless tests there were no answers as to the cause of my ill health.

 My heart gradually began to give me additional problems; I felt exhausted and had an irregular heartbeat.
 In 2000 an X-ray showed that I had scoliosis.
 By 2005 I was diagnosed with atrial fibrillation and a restrictive cardiomyopathy of unknown aetiology.